danzilla/blingBlaw/readme.md

 	- https://docs.docker.com/compose/install/

 # Deploy
-Once, you are done with the above requirements.
+- Once, you are done with the above requirements
 - Use **git** to clone the repo
 	- > `git clone https://github.com/danzilla/blingBlaw.git`
 - Change app-database-host